KTH/kursutveckling-api/README.md

   folder should only be edited in the template project.
 The paths for the routes come from the `swagger.json` file.

-- `server/controllers/sampleCtrl.js`

-  This file contains the sample controller.
-You can either rename or remove this file.
-You can add your own controllers to this folder.
-Remember to add your custom controllers to the `index.js` file.

 - `swagger.json`

   This file contains the API configuration and documentation.